Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 What’s your favourite from the list above that has worked for you?

-Did you find anything useful here that you didn’t know of or never thought of trying?
+Did you find anything useful here that you didn’t know or never thought of trying?
 If you found this useful, don’t forget to share this post with your friends, colleagues and family members.

-Let’s discuss in the comments section below.👇🏼
+Let’s discuss this in the comments section below.👇🏼